 The Works– large cafe with sandwiches, wraps, panini, breakfast sandwiches and bagels.
 Free WiFi and restrooms.
 6:00 am- 6:00 pm.
 On Main Street between High St and Elliot St.

 Amy’s Bakery Arts Cafe– the best baked goods downtown along with soup, gourmet sandwiches, salads and drinks.
 Free WiFi and restrooms.
 On Main St. near Elliot.
 8:00 am- 6:00 pm.

 Tulip Cafe– Great sandwiches, salads, crepes, panini, breakfast until 11:00 am, drinks.
 Free WiFi.
 On Main St. in the Brooks House.
 9:00 am- 4:00 pm.

 Superfresh Organic Cafe– located at the bottom of Main Street next to the Latchis, has great healthy options including vegan or gluten free.
 Open 10:00 am-9:00 pm.

 Brattleboro Food Coop at Main and Canal Street has a large cafe and all sorts of healthy options for breakfast or lunch from smoothies to sandwiches and salads.
 Also a food bar.
 Saturday 7:00 am-9 pm, Sunday 9:00 am -9:00 pm.
 Free parking on site while you are there, Wi-Fi, restrooms.

-If you are downtown early and want a full brunch, consider Duo at the corner of Main and High for brunch between 9:00 am and 2:00 pm.
+If you are downtown early and want a full brunch, consider Duo at the corner of Main and High for brunch Saturday and Sunday between 9:00 am and 2:00 pm.
 Or if you just want great coffee or expresso and a pastry, Mocha Joe’s at the corner of Main and Flat Street is an excellent choice-they roast their own coffee.
 Amy’s Bakery Arts Café is another great coffee and pastry option.
-And the Tulip Café and the Works both offer a variety of coffee and good breakfast sandwiches.
+And the Tulip Café and the Works both offer a variety of coffee and good breakfast sandwiches and wraps.